The Liveaboard Trawler: Is It the Best Boat for Your Nautical Life?

 Peek Into the Liveaboard Trawler Life

 Want to see how real live boaters are experiencing the liveaboard life?
-Blogs, vlogs and websites are great outlets to get tips on living aboard a trawler.
+Blogs, vlogs and websites are great outlets to pick up tips on living aboard a trawler.

 Check out some of these social channels to see and read about how others are faring.
 It’s also a nice way to get tips and recommendations on marine products.
 And you thought the internet was only good for cat videos and cute baby pictures.